rjseymour66/rjseymour66.github.io/content/en/docs/web-dev/refactoring-ui/_index.md

 - hue: position on the color wheel.
 There are 360 degrees, where 0 and 360 are equal.
 0 is red, 120 is green, 240 is blue
 - saturation: how colorful or vivid the color looks.
 0% is grey (no color) and 100% is vibrant and intense.
 Hue needs saturation, or the color is grey regardless of its degree on the color wheel.
 - lightness: how close a color is to black or white.
 0% is pure black, 50% is the pure color at the given hue, and 100% is pure white.

+> Don't let the lightness wash out the colors.
+Increase your saturation as the lightness increases from 50%.

 ### Categories